kasp3r/select2entity-bundle/README.md

-## This project is not maintained.
+> [!IMPORTANT]
+> This project is a fork of [tetranz/select2entity-bundle](https://github.com/tetranz/select2entity-bundle), updated for compatibility with Symfony 8.x (or the latest versions).

 select2entity-bundle
 ====================